Rossi-Laboratory/Course-Lectures/Computer Vision/Assignment3/README.md

 ---

-For questions, please contact the TA at E3.
+For questions, please contact the TA on E3.